MMHamza99/collectFilesFromYourPc/README.md

 # libraries :
-glob => to extract all files and folders we need "pip install glob" \n shutil => to copy files from old folder to new target folder "pip install shutil"
+glob => to extract all files and folders we need "pip install glob" shutil => to copy files from old folder to new target folder "pip install shutil"